arihant0907/Learning_Exploration/VIP_Keepalive.md

 # What is Keepalived?

-** Keepalived is a high availability (HA) tool used to assign a Virtual IP (VIP) and provide failover between servers.**
+**Keepalived is a high availability (HA) tool used to assign a Virtual IP (VIP) and provide failover between servers.**
 The below setup is known as MySQL dual-master replication setup or master - master replication setup

 ### What it does:
-1.Creates a floating Virtual IP
+1. Creates a floating Virtual IP
-2.Ensures failover between servers
+2. Ensures failover between servers
-3.Uses VRRP (Virtual Router Redundancy Protocol) 4.Detects failures and switches active node
+3. Uses VRRP (Virtual Router Redundancy Protocol)
+4. Detects failures and switches active node

 ### Types of Master-Master Replication:
 > 1. Active-Active